-Not only does ginger soothe throat inflammation that causes the cough, it can help treat the underlying illness as well.
+Not only does ginger soothe throat inflammation that causes the cough, it can tackle the underlying illness as well.
 It is an analgesic and anti-inflammatory herb that has long been used in lung/chest clearing combos and sore throat syrups.

 This herb is warming and soothing which makes it great for both coughs and sore throats.
 It is antibacterial, antispasmodic, and also works to boost the immune system.
 It has a wonderful taste that most children love!
 A word of caution – cinnamon can lower blood sugar when consumed in large amounts.
 If you struggle with blood sugar issues, cut the cinnamon down by half (or more if you have a negative reaction).

-So how do you make this wonderful sore throat and cough soothing syrup?
+So how do you make this wonderful homemade cough syrup that also serves as a sore throat remedy?
 Let me show you how simple it is!

 - 3 cups filtered water

 - 1/4 cup licorice root